solid-contrib/information/README.md

 Contact the Solid Manager on info@solidproject.org

 ## License
-Get an [overview](https://github.com/solid/information/blob/master/license.md)of the Solid license.
+Get an [overview](https://github.com/solid/information/blob/master/license.md) of the Solid license.

 ## Solid Logo and Terms
 You can read a complete set of standardised definitions in the [Solid dictionary](https://github.com/solid/information/blob/master/solid-dictionary.md) and the [Solid Logo usage guidelines](https://github.com/solid/information/blob/master/solid-logo-usage-guidelines.md).